pashpashpash/vault-ai/README.md

 2. Create a new file `secret/pinecone_api_key` and paste your [Pinecone API key](https://docs.pinecone.io/docs/quickstart#2-get-and-verify-your-pinecone-api-key) into it:

 `echo "your_pinecone_api_key_here" > secret/pinecone_api_key`

-When setting up your pinecone index, use a vector size of `1536` and keep all the default settings the same.

 3. Create a new file `secret/pinecone_api_endpoint` and paste your [Pinecone API endpoint](https://app.pinecone.io/organizations/) into it: